AliFlux/ArduLogReader/README.md

 ### Motivation

 There are implementations for binary log reading in python and C++, but not C#.
 C++ implementation could be used using C++/CLI, but the code is heavy and bloated.
 This implementation is lightweight.

+### Features

+- Tiny API that provides both structured output and CSV
+- Supports both async and sync functions for all-purpose use.
+- Supports logging progress with events (`OnStart`, `OnProgress`, `OnEnd`)
+- Can load interrupted flight logs
+- Parts of the code can be recycled to fit other logging formats (ulog, tlog, ...)

 ### Contribution